MuhammadFarag/hello-go/README.md

 Notes:

-* we can perform conversion from one *struct* to the other if they have the same exact fields.
+* we can perform conversion from one *struct* to another if they have exactly same fields.
 * Anonymous *struct* doesn't require explicit conversion, if types are identical.
 * Field order is part of a type.
-Different field orders means different types, even if the fields are identical.
+Different field order means different types, even if the fields are identical.
-* If we are trying to access a field in a pointer to a struct, we don't need to explicitly use `*` to get to the contents of that stucts, we can use `.` directly.
+* If we are trying to access a field in a pointer to struct, we don't need to explicitly use `*` to get to the contents of that struct, we can use `.` directly.
 That is the following two lines of codes will print the exact same thing

 ```go
 fmt.Println(b.description)